Brand Hong Kong - Asia's world city

 Causative agent

-Q fever (Query fever) is a zoonotic infection caused by Coxiella burnetii.
-The organism is found in farm animals (especially cattle, sheep and goats), domesticated pets, some wild animals, birds and ticks.
-The infection exists worldwide and usually affects meat workers and farmers.
+Q fever (Query fever) is a zoonotic infection caused by the bacterium Coxiella burnetii.
+The bacterium is found in farm animals (especially cattle, sheep and goats), domesticated pets, wild animals and ticks.
+Infection occurs worldwide.
+Livestock handlers, dairy workers and farmers are at a higher risk of contracting the disease.

 Clinical features

-Acute infection of Q fever may present with high fever, chills, severe headache, muscle pain, malaise and weight loss.
-Severe diseases include acute hepatitis, chest infection and infection of the brain and its membrane (meningoencephalitis).
+Acute infection of Q fever may present with fever, chills, headache, muscle pain, malaise and weight loss.
+Severe diseases include acute hepatitis and chest infection.
 Asymptomatic infection may also occur.

 Some people may develop a chronic form of the disease, where symptoms persist for months to years after acute infection.
 A serious complication of chronic Q fever is infection of heart valves (endocarditis), particularly in persons with underlying heart diseases.
-Transplant recipients, cancer patients and those with chronic kidney disease are at risk of developing chronic Q fever.
+Transplant recipients, cancer patients, those with chronic kidney disease, weakened immunity and pregnant women are at a higher risk of developing chronic Q fever.

 Mode of transmission